This initiative proposes a simple idea:

 Technical assessment and stress testing paper.
 This document examines threshold scaling, low-turnout scenarios, parliamentary sensitivity, confirmation poll dynamics, and overall system stability under stress conditions.
 It supplements the core framework but does not replace it.

-Optional: Participation-Sensitive Mandate Framework (PSMF) Executive Summary
+Optional: Participation-Sensitive Mandate Framework Executive Summary

 Concise overview of the framework’s purpose, approach, key features, conclusion, and core doctrine.
 It explains that the framework preserves electoral outcomes while introducing a limited, time-bound mechanism for exceptionally low-participation constituencies.